As an Amazon Associate I earn from qualifying purchases.

 Modern glass baby bottles are much lighter than their predecessors.
 Disposable liners also make feeding your infant tremendously simple because you throw them away after use.
 They can be expensive though.

-Top 5 Best Glass Baby Bottles
+My Top Glass Baby Bottle Reviews

 This Philips Avent glass baby bottle makes our list as one of the best overall bottles on the market.
 It comes in a beginner set that includes necessities such as bottles, nipples, two Soothie pacifiers, and one bottle sleeve for protection.